 Traditional Loan Programs

 As rates rise and fall, the option to refinance a residential home mortgage can be an important tool for homeowners.
-Refinancing a higher-rate loan can reduce your monthly payment, free up cash for other purposes, or shorten the term on your loan.
+Refinancing a higher-rate loan can reduce the monthly payment, free up cash for other purposes, or shorten the term of the loan.
 It’s important to keep an eye on interest rates long after you close on your home.
 Currently, the market is looking quite favorable for refinancing.

 The standard of mortgage lending, conventional mortgages are best suited for buyers with high credit scores, and typically, higher amounts available for a down payment.
 Fixed rate mortgages are best if you are planning to stay in your home for the long term.
+Various terms are available, including 30-year mortgages, 15-year mortgages and others in between.
 For the lowest possible initial rate, or if you are planning to move or refinance in a few years, an adjustable rate mortgage (ARM) is a better option.

 With low down payment requirements, help with closing costs, and flexibility with credit scores, a Conventional Plus mortgage is a good option for first-time homebuyers.